 In Parliament Chris is a member of the Select Committee on Artificial Intelligence and has been a member of Committees on Digital Skills, Social Mobility and Financial Exclusion.
-He is co-chair of the All-Party Parliamentary Groups on Assistive Technology, Fintech and the 4th Industrial Revolution.
+He is co-chair of the All-Party Parliamentary Groups on Assistive Technology, Fintech, blockchain and the 4th Industrial Revolution.

 Chris sits on the Future Talent Steering Group which offers thought leadership on the future of work and how best to develop opportunities and skills for people and organisations in a changing world.
 Chris is also Chair of Ignite, an innovation and change consultancy that applies lessons from elite sport to a broad range of business situations, inspiring teams and achieving outstanding results for clients in the public and private sector.

 As a boy Chris was a promising sportsman; on school teams for most sports and academically gifted with a distinct ambition to get to Cambridge University, by no means a normal next step from the Kidderminster Comprehensive he attended.
 At the age of 14 and completely unexpectedly Chris went blind overnight.
 His extraordinary courage and determination took him back into the pool, and just four years later to straight A’s for his A-levels and a place at Cambridge.
 At the end of his first year at Cambridge he won a record-breaking six gold medals at the Barcelona Paralympics.

 In total Chris won nine gold medals, including the record six gold medals at a single Paralympics.
 He gained a string of World and European titles, broke 35 world records and was awarded an MBE for services to British sport at the age of 20.
 He was member of the Great Britain swimming team for seventeen years and captain for five.